oreillyross/coding-patterns/README.md

   - the Math.sqrt(n) ensures you only do just enough work based on perfect square in for...loop.
 Make sure it is less than or equal.
   - Classic dfs (recursion), you loop over all numbers, and pass in the difference of sum from current square into recursive call.
   - Think about the return values, which is counting the edges, so how many perfect squares to get to original answer.
   - Base case is if n is 0.
-Thie can be visualised as a branching tree problem (state-space tree)
+This can be visualised as a branching tree problem (state-space tree)

 ```javascript
     var numSquares = function(n, memo = {}) {